 Hot Wheels/ Matchbox – Some kids enjoy collecting Hot Wheels and Matchbox cars.
 At this stage, it’s about the makes and models of cars, not about driving them around on the floor. 🙂

 Star Wars Collectibles

 We also love the Star Wars Black Series 6 inch figures.
 They are so detailed and posable!
 Amazon’s prices are all over the place since these are sought after by collectors, but the list price is $19.99 for most.
 I like to pay $15 on sale.

 LEGO – Some kids never outgrow LEGO, so this may still be an option.
-LEGO Technic provide more of a building challenge for older kids, although Aidan still enjoys regular LEGOs because of the minifigures.
+LEGO Technic sets provide more of a building challenge for older kids, although Aidan still enjoys regular LEGOs because of the minifigures.
 The LEGO Technic sets have moving parts, and some of the sets have gears.
 I have been impressed at how the mechanisms are similar to real machines!

 Even big kids can still play with Nerf!
 (Hey, even Dad likes Nerf!)
 The Strongarm Blaster and the Jolt are super fun and a great price.
 Aidan enjoys designing different types of targets for Nerf.
 Plastic cups make especially great targets!

 Our family also enjoys the Settlers of Catan board game.